Stormont Assembly to debate ban on hunting with dogs in Northern Ireland - NewsBreak

 Stormont Assembly to debate ban on hunting with dogs in Northern Ireland

-Stormont MLAs are set to debate whether to ban hunting with dogs in Northern Ireland.
+A proposed Bill to ban hunting with dogs in Northern Ireland has divided opinion in the Stormont Assembly.

 The region remains the only part of the UK where hunting wild mammals with dogs is still permitted.